From the dish, to sound. TasteTune creates music inspired by flavor.

 The spices used are aromatic, such as thyme, curry powder, and bay leaves, and the basic method is to cook the rice in the sauce.

-It is characterized by its spicy and aromatic flavor.
+Characterized by a spicy and aromatic flavor.

 It is also enjoyed as a celebratory dish that is always served at parties and weddings.